Zeppelin NT: D-LZNT, Eureka

 In January 2006, the Zeppelin Luftschifftechnik GmbH announced the start of construction of a fourth Zeppelin N07.
 In 2007, it was optioned by California-based Airship Ventures.
 On 21 May 2008, the new airship completed its first flight.
 Between July and September 2008, the airship, registered D-LZNT, operated sightseeing and pleasure flights over eastern London and the Thames Estuary from an airfield close to Upminster, in Essex, England, advertising Stella Artois beer and the DrinkAware responsible alcohol use campaign.
 The Federal Aviation Administration (FAA) issued the type certificate for the Zeppelin N07, allowing the airship to fly legally in the United States.
 In late September 2008, the airship arrived at the Port of Beaumont, Texas; after spending three days tethered at the Southeast Texas Regional Airport, the airship flew cross-country to its base at Moffett Federal Airfield.
 Upon its arrival, the airship was given the US registration N704LZ, and was christened Eureka (after the California state motto).
 In November 2008, Airship Ventures began commercial operations, offering flightseeing tours over the San Francisco and Monterey Bay areas, operating both out of Moffett Field and Oakland Terminal.
 On 14 November 2012, Airship Ventures ceased operations and grounded Eureka.
 Eureka was disassembled and shipped back to Germany.
 In 2019-2020, D-LZNT was rebuilt to N07-101 -standard and brought back to service, with a completely new gondola for 16 passengers and crew.

 Goodyear

 On 3 May 2011, Goodyear confirmed their intentions to reinstate their long-lost partnership with Zeppelin.
-Goodyear placed an order for three Zeppelin NT LZ N07-101 models with plans to commence operation in January 2014.
+Goodyear placed an order for three Zeppelin NT LZ N07-101 models with plans to start operation in January 2014.
 The Zeppelin NT is the successor to Goodyear's non-rigid airship, the GZ-20 in Goodyear airship advertising.
 Goodyear's first zeppelin, Wingfoot One, was unveiled on 14 March 2014 and is currently stationed in Pompano Beach, Florida, USA.
 The second zeppelin, Wingfoot Two made its maiden flight on 12 March 2016.
 Wingfoot Two is stationed in Carson, California.
 The third zeppelin, Wingfoot Three made its maiden flight on 25 June 2018 and will be permanently stationed in Suffield Township, Ohio.